 - Medical management of the ‘injury’ suffered by the insured

-In workmen compensation insurance, it is important that the insured gets the required amount and intensity of the treatment and care for the given illness and injury.
+In a workmen compensation insurance policy, it is important that the insured gets the required amount and intensity of the treatment and care for the given illness and injury.

-One other important clause in workmen compensation insurance states that the medical necessary for any illness or injury must be prescribed by a Medical Practitioner.
+One other important clause in workmen’s compensation insurance states that a Medical Practitioner should prescribe the medically necessary for any illness or injury.

-There are set of rules and standards which are put forth by the international medical practice.
-The medical community in India has also put forward set of rules and regulations.
-It is important that the medical necessary stated by the insured should comply with the widely accepted professional standards.
+There are a set of rules and standards put forth by the international medical practice.
+The medical community in India has also put forward a set of rules and regulations.
+It is important that the ‘medically necessary’ stated by the insured should comply with the widely accepted professional standards.

-A manufacturing company located in Delhi had about 50 workers on site in the production department.
+A manufacturing company located in Delhi had about 50 workers on-site in the production department.
 All the manufacturing activities took place on the site day and night.
-Once, a fire caused due to short circuit in the electric board burnt three workers.
-They were immediately rushed to the hospital.
-All three workers were treated by a medical practitioner for the burns and bruises and were discharged after seven days of hospitalization.
+Once, a fire caused due to a short circuit in the electric board burnt three workers.
+The management staff rushed them to the hospital.
+All three workers suffered burns and bruises.
+The hospital discharged them after seven days of treatment for the same.

-The manufacturing company had purchased a worker compensation policy.
-They immediately approached the insurance company, and a surveyor was sent for investigation.
+The manufacturing company had purchased a worker compensation policy and approached the insurance company.
+A surveyor conducted an investigation.
 The surveyor noted the following facts:

-- Injury/ burns to the workers were caused on site due to the fire caused by short-circuit in the electric board.
+- Injury/ burns to the workers occurred on the site due to the fire caused by a short circuit in the electric board.

-As all these facts signified the ‘medically necessary’ conditions in the worker compensation policy, the claim was successfully settled by the insurance company.
-Thus, the manufacturing firm benefitted from getting its workers insured with this policy.
+As all these facts signified the ‘medically necessary’ conditions in the worker compensation policy, the claim settlement was successfully done by the insurance company.
+Thus, the manufacturing firm benefitted from its decision to insure workers with this policy.